BYLAWS OF THE NORFOLK CITY UNION OF THE KING'S DAUGHTERS, INC.

 8.2 Liability of Officers and Directors.
 In accordance with the provisions of Section 13.1-870.1 of the Code of Virginia, in any proceeding brought by or in the right of the Corporation or brought by or on behalf of members of the Corporation, there shall be no damages assessed against any Officer or Director who receives no compensation from the Corporation.

 9.1 The Circles.
 Members of the Corporation shall be organized into Circles.
 Each Circle shall elect Officers and adopt Bylaws which shall not conflict with these Bylaws or with the Articles of Incorporation of this Corporation.
-Any provision in the Bylaws of any Circle which is in conflict with these Bylaws or with the Articles of Incorporation of the Corporation shall automatically be superseded hereby.
+Any provision in the Bylaws of any Circle which is in conflict with these Bylaws or with the Articles of lncorporation of the Corporation shall automatically be superseded by the Bylaws of the Corporation.
 The Board of Directors shall have the right to approve the establishment of Circles and the Bylaws of such Circles.

 9.2 Duties of the Circles.
 The primary duty of each Circle shall be to support the Corporation and its projects by personal service and financial assistance.

 9.3 Classes of Circles.
 Adult Circles shall consist of the Adult members of the Corporation and shall regularly have Circle meetings and other activities.
 Junior Circles shall consist of Junior members of the Corporation and shall have regular Circle meetings.
-Honorary Circles shall consist of Honorary Members.
+Honorary Circles shall consist of members of the Corporation whose Circle has been given Honorary status by the Board of Directors.

 9.4 Circle Names.
 The names of all Circles shall be approved by the Board of Directors of the Corporation.